-- Enhancing and extending the existing stormwater channels (also referred to as drainage ditches) to create "green channels" throughout the district.
-These green channels will help manage stormwater and encourage the growth of ecological habitat. - Incorporate Green Streets, or green stormwater infrastructure, along major arterials such as Industrial Road and Old County Road.
+- Enhance and extend the existing stormwater channels (also referred to as drainage ditches) to create "green channels" throughout the district.
+These green channels will help manage stormwater and encourage the growth of ecological habitats. - Incorporate "Green Streets", or green stormwater infrastructure, along major arterials such as Industrial Road and Old County Road.
 This could include bioswales, rain gardens, and other investments to promote clean air, reduce extreme heat conditions, support safe and active streets, and provide more opportunities for public spaces. - Restore Belmont Creek through a proposed setback of 50 feet from top of bank to widen the creek channel and restore a naturalized creek bank.
 It is envisioned that this space would also host a pedestrian and bicycle path.